 He leaned back, as though she’d slapped him.
 He shook his head.
 “You’re amazing.
 You don’t care.
 You don’t care what Ortega is trying to do or what he’s uncovered.
 You’re too caught up in your Anti-Daddy Agenda.”

 Cora just stood there.

-Eli shifted uncomfortably, aware he’d crossed a line.
+Eli shifted uncomfortably.
 “Why do you hate him so much anyway?” he asked, quietly.